ElhabashyLab/ISDB/README.md

 - interactionType: Phrase describing the interaction
 - ontology: Interaction identifier of the coresponding ontology
 - reference: Reference as defined by data source
-- databank: Databank source of the interaction
+- database: Databank source of the interaction

 # List of resources